Clipsal

 Clipsal is an Australian brand of electrical accessories.
-Their primary factory, once located at Bowden, moved to Gepps Cross, South Australia.
-Smaller factories in South Australia at Nuriootpa, Strathalbyn, Wingfield, Bayswater and in Victoria have closed and production has moved to Gepps Cross and to offshore locations.
+Its primary factory, once located at Bowden, moved to Gepps Cross.
+Smaller factories in South Australia at Nuriootpa, Strathalbyn, Wingfield, and in Bayswater, Victoria have closed and production has moved to Gepps Cross and to offshore locations.
 From 2000 to 2017, Clipsal was the naming rights sponsor for the Adelaide 500 Supercars race.

 Since 2004 Clipsal Australia has been a subsidiary of Schneider Electric.

 History

-Clipsal was established by A. E. Gerard in Adelaide, Australia in 1920.
+Clipsal was established by Alfred Gerard in Adelaide, Australia in 1920.
 Clipsal began by selling a range of adjustable sheet metal fittings which joined the various imported conduits of differing diameters found in Australia at the time.
 These products helped give the company its name, the phrase "clips all" being abridged to Clipsal.
 Alfred's son Geoff took over the company and spearheaded several manufacturing breakthroughs, including the invention of the first all-Australian switch in 1930.
 The company also performed early R&D on thermoplastics in the 1950s.

 Clipsal Integrated Systems, a division of Clipsal, was responsible for the creation of the C-Bus product range and accompanying protocol used in home automation.

 Clipsal entered into a collaboration agreement with "The Smart Company" in 1995, and later entered into a Heads of Agreement in 1996.
 These agreements led to the development of the Clipsal Home Minder, which was sold until 2004.

 In 2004, Clipsal Australia became majority-owned by Schneider Electric.